kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 Based off this information, I then looked into how the Fitbit users from the FitBit Fitness Tracking dataset were using their devices:
 - Every participant was tracking their steps and activity times and distances.
 About 75% of participants were tracking their sleep, and about 50% of participants were tracking their heart rate.
-- Between March 12-April 11, 2016, participants tracking their activity did so for about half of the month, but this bumped up to almost every day between April 12-May 12, 2016.
-Between April 12-May 12, 2016, participants tracked their sleep for about half of the month.

 | Data Set | March-April | April-May | Percent Tracking |
 | :--------: | :-----------: | :---------: | :----------------: |